httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 used.
 ~~~

+Note that specifications using Structured Headers do not re-specify its ABNF or parsing algorithms; however, they can do so for substructures inside its values.

-Note that empty header field values are not allowed, and therefore parsing for them will fail.
+Also, empty header field values are not allowed, and therefore parsing for them will fail.

 # Parsing Text into Structured Headers {#text}